-Program Chairperson: Barbara Nicoll Regular Faculty: Barbara Nicoll, Lisa Looney and issues concerned with growth and development in early childhood.
+This program is intended for those professionals and supervisors in the field of child development who wish to increase their understanding of the physical, intellectual, social and emotional development of children.
+It emphasizes the study of children and the theories and issues concerned with growth and development in early childhood.
 This degree will enable a student to qualify to teach in a California community college.
 Each course in the program is offered both on campus in face-to-face format and online.
 Courses in both delivery modes are identical in content and rigor and are offered on the semester schedule.
 Students enrolled in the program have the option of taking face-to-face courses, online courses, or a combination of the two.

-Prerequisites: A bachelor's degree from a regionally accredited institution of higher learning that includes the following courses: Child Psychology and Development, Early Childhood Curriculum, Practicum or Field Work, and Early Childhood Program Management.
-Experience working in early childhood settings is also desirable.
+Prerequisites: A bachelor's degree from a regionally accredited institution of higher learning that includes courses within or related to the Child Development discipline (e.g., Child Development, Child Psychology, Early Childhood Curriculum, and Human Development).